 3. Add in kale leaves and toss through to let the heat wilt the kale.
 Pour in egg and feta mixture.
 Stir to mix everything through and then transfer to oven.
 Cook for 18 to 22 minutes until knife comes out cleanly.

 8. Any nut milk

 Dairy is the worst for promoting flat abs, according to Magers, but nut milk is a perfect replacement in cereal, coffee, oatmeal and smoothies.
-"I never thought I'd do this, but I make my own nut milk and it only takes 5 minutes!" says Magers.
-As a back up, she also buys unsweetened nut milks which are often fortified and keeps flax milk at home because it has a very neutral flavor.
+"I never thought I'd do this, but I make my own nut milk and it only takes 5 minutes!" said Magers.
+As a back up, she also buys unsweetened nut milks, which are often fortified and keeps flax milk at home because it has a very neutral flavor.